mvolkmann/blog/src/web-components.md

     div.textContent = `Hello, ${name}!`;
     div.style.color = 'purple';

-    // The "mode" option is required.
+    // The "mode" option is required and the recommended value is "open".
     // When set to "open", `this.shadowRoot` is set.
     // When set to "closed", it is not. const shadow = this.attachShadow({mode: 'open'});